Is there a COVID-19 Vaccine?

 - A vulnerable, frontline worker

-As the supply of Covid-19 vaccine increases, Texas will expand vaccination beyond Phase 1 to emphasize fair and impartial access for all populations.
+As the supply of the Covid-19 vaccine increases, Texas will expand vaccination beyond Phase 1 to emphasize fair and impartial access for all populations.

 Because individual states are managing vaccine rollout, phase definitions will vary.
 You can see that some of Texas’s Phase 1 definition overlaps with Phase 2 descriptions.